House Poor: What It Means And How To Avoid It

 Live Within Your Means

-Once you know where your money is going, you can make adjustments to ensure your housing costs aren’t consuming your entire paycheck each month.
+Once you know where your money is going, you can make adjustments to ensure your housing costs aren’t eating up your entire paycheck each month.

 What To Do If You Are House Poor

-If you’re having trouble affording things after you’ve made your monthly housing payment, there are ways you can ease the burden and ultimately get to a more financially healthy spot.
+If you’re having trouble paying your bills and affording basic necessities after you’ve made your monthly housing payment, there are ways you can ease the burden and ultimately get to a more financially healthy spot.

-The very first thing you should do if you’re house poor is a deep dive into your finances.
-Simply being more conscious of what you’re spending your money on can help you identify areas where you can cut back or eliminate unnecessary expenses.
+The very first step you should take if you’re house poor is a deep dive into your finances.
+Simply being more conscious of what you’re spending your money on can help reduce or eliminate unnecessary expenses.
+Canceling unused gym memberships or streaming services, for example, is a great place to start.

 Tap Into Your Savings

-If you have some extra cash set aside, whether it’s from a previous job or gifts from family members, it may be time to crack open that piggy bank.
+If you have some extra cash, whether from a previous job or gifts from family members, it may be time to use it.

 Pick Up A Side Hustle

-Picking up a second job, a side hustle or some gig work can give you a little extra cushion for those high monthly mortgage payments.
+In some situations, homeowners might look for an extra source of income.
+Picking up a second job, a side hustle or some gig work can give you a little extra cushion for monthly mortgage payments.

 Refinance Your House

-- There are a number of fees associated with refinancing.
+- A number of fees are associated with refinancing.

 - You may lose equity in your home.